 has sufficient authority, staff, resources, and access to top management to monitor compliance with ES regulations; and

-has the knowledge, skills, and abilities necessary to fulfill the role, including:
+has the knowledge, skills, and abilities necessary to fulfill the role.

-being from an MSFW background; or

-speaking the language of a significant proportion of Texas’ MSFW population, which is primarily Spanish; or

-having substantial work experience in farmworker activities.

 State Monitor Advocate Responsibilities

 The SMA conducts an ongoing review of how TWC and Workforce Solutions Offices deliver services and protections to MSFWs as provided by ES regulations.
 This includes: